Andy (singer): Solo career

-Andy has released 16 albums as a solo artist.
+Andy has released 16 albums as a solo artist, one of his first was Beegharar which he realsed in 1992.
 His last three singles have ranked No. 1 in the charts.
 In 2013, Andy was nominated for Best Male Artist, Best Live Act, and Best Entertainer of the Year at the World Music Awards.
 The following year, he was presented with the "Millennium" award at the Big Apple Music Awards in New York City.
 On January 17, 2020, Andy was honored by the Hollywood Walk of Fame, with the 2,684th star.

 Other collaborations

 On June 24, 2009, Andy, Richie Sambora and Jon Bon Jovi recorded a version of the Leiber and Stoller standard Stand by Me, described by producer Don Was as a "worldwide solidarity with the people of Iran".
 The Persian introduction is done by both Andy and Jon Bon Jovi, and the rest of the song continues in English.
 The record was produced by Don Was and John Shanks and was registered at Henson Studio C, Hollywood, Los Angeles, California.
 He participated in a prestigious recording session for World Peace One, which featured some of the world's most successful artists uniting to promote peace.
 In 2014, Cherokee Music Productions released the humanitarian single, We Hear Your Voice which brought together 15 international stars from 11 countries to inspire fans and followers to find common ground and heal the divide between nations.

 In March 2016, Andy released a duet with La Toya Jackson called "Tehran".

 In April 2019, Andy released a duet with Algerian singer Khaled called "Salama So Good".

-In January 2020, Andy released an English song titled "The Good Fight", which was featured in the motion picture "American Fighter“.